Jacob Chansley: Career

 Chansley enlisted in the United States Navy on September 26, 2005.
 After basic training and training as a supply clerk, he was assigned to the aircraft carrier USS Kitty Hawk in March 2006.
 At some point, he refused to take an anthrax vaccine and was scheduled for discharge from the Navy.
 On September 29, 2007, he was sent to a Transient Personnel Unit in Puget Sound in Washington, and was processed out of the Navy on October 11.
 After two years and 15 days in uniform, his final rank was Storekeeper Seaman Apprentice.
 His military awards and decorations include the National Defense Service Medal, the Global War on Terrorism Service Medal, the Sea Service Deployment Ribbon and the Navy and Marine Corps Overseas Service Ribbon.

 Chansley self-published two books: Will & Power: Inside the Living Library (Volume 1), published in 2017 under the pen name Loan Wolf; and One Mind at a Time: A Deep State of Illusion, published in 2020 under the name Jacob Angeli.
 He produced and narrated 11 videos espousing various conspiracy theories and uploaded them to the platform Rumble in late 2020.

 Chansley had a profile on the Backstage website seeking work as an actor.
 In November 2023, he filed a candidate statement of interest to run as a Libertarian in the 2024 election for Arizona's 8th congressional district, but he later failed to submit any petition signatures to get on the ballot.
+In January 2026, Chansley announced plans to run for governor of Arizona as an independent.

 Role in conspiratorial movement

-Chansley was formerly a supporter of Donald Trump.
+Chansley supported Donald Trump.
 He has a social media following and has attended rallies supporting QAnon, mostly in and around Phoenix.
 At various rallies in Arizona, he shouted about QAnon conspiracy theories and carried a sign that said "Q Sent Me!"

 Chansley frequently protested alone outside the Arizona Capitol, espousing various conspiracy theories, in 2019.
 He was described by The Arizona Republic as a shamanic practitioner when attending a climate activism protest in Arizona; and his ideology has been described as ecofascist.
 In early 2020 he told The Arizona Republic that he began wearing a fur hat and face paint to attract attention, so that he could then talk about QAnon and "other truths".
 He appeared at a Black Lives Matter (BLM) protest in the Phoenix area in order to spread the QAnon conspiracy theory.

 Following the 2020 United States presidential election, Chansley's protests focused on challenging the results of the vote in Arizona.
 He camped outside the Maricopa County Courthouse during the vote counting process, and gave a speech at a rally there on November 7, the day that Joe Biden was declared president-elect, saying, "This election has not been called!
 Don't believe that lie!
 They got their hands caught in the cookie jar and we're going to the Supreme Court!
 Trump always looks like he's going to lose.
 And then he wins."